puppetlabs/device_manager/README.md

 ## Description

 Devices require a (proxy) Puppet agent to request certificates, collect facts, retrieve and apply catalogs, and store reports.
-This module manages the configuration file used by the `puppet device` command on Puppet agents, and provides additional resources.
+This module manages the configuration file used by the `puppet device` command on those Puppet agents, and provides additional resources for managing `puppet device` runs.

 ## What does this module provide?

-1. Allows for the configuration of `device.conf` via manifests or Hiera.
+1. Allows for the configuration of `device.conf` in a manifest or Hiera.
-1. Implements the equivalent of `runinterval` for devices.
+1. Provides optional scheduling of `puppet device` runs.
-1. Provides a `puppet_device` task for direct orchestration of `puppet device` runs on newer Puppet agents.
+1. Provides an optional `puppet_device` task for direct orchestration of `puppet device` runs on newer Puppet agents.
-1. Provides indirect orchestration of `puppet device` runs on older Puppet agents.
+1. Provides optional indirect orchestration of `puppet device` runs on older Puppet agents.
 1. Defines a structured fact that can be used to query PuppetDB to identify the Puppet agent proxying for a device.

 ## Usage